Wuhan Metro: Line 6

 And it is the first line of Wuhan Metro to use high capacity A size trains with overhead lines..
 Line 6 uses Type A cars manufactured by CRRC Zhuzhou Electric Locomotive.
 Line 6's color is green.

 Line 7

 Line 7 is a rapid transit line in Wuhan.
-The line runs from Garden Expo North in Dongxihu District to Qinglongshan Ditiexiaozhen in Jiangxia District.
+The line runs from Huangpi Square in Huangpi District to Qinglongshan Ditiexiaozhen in Jiangxia District.
 It serves residential & business areas such as Nanhu, Wuhan CBD and Wuhan Financial street.
 Line 7 reserves Wuhan Metro's highest capacity rolling stock to date featuring 8 Type-A car train sets accommodating 2480 people, compared to the standard 6 cars found on other lines.
 It is also the fastest urban line in the system, with trains capable of reaching the speed of 100 km/h (62 mph) compared to 80 km/h (50 mph) on other lines.
 Line 7's color is orange.

 Line 8

 Line 8 currently consists of two separate parts.
 Line 8 Phase 1 was opened in 2017, and Line 8 Phase 3 was opened in 2019.
 Presently there are 12 stations on the Phase 1 section and 3 on the Phase 3 section.
 The Phase 2 that is connecting the two parts in 2021.
 Line 8's color is grey.